 In an announcement in the Bath Chronicle, he claims that one of his pupils was the famous and infamous Mademoiselle Parisot.
 If this is true, this must have been when he was a ballet master in London at the King's Theatre, then known as the Opera House.

-In the late 1790s, Parisot often danced with Rose and Charles Didelot, a husband and wife ballet pair that were trained in Paris and were later influential in developing Russian ballet.
-In 1798, The Bishop of Durham denounced a dress she had worn while dancing at the Opera as "indecent".
+In the late 1790s, Parisot often danced with Rose and Charles Didelot, a husband-and-wife ballet pair trained in Paris and later influential in developing Russian ballet.
+In 1798, the Bishop of Durham denounced a dress she had worn while dancing at the Opera as "indecent."

 The risqué dance moves of Parisot and the Didelots and Parisot's use of sheer, neoclassical costumes that often exposed one breast led the same bishop to denounce the "immoral" antics of the French ballet dancers.